devcode1981/File-Provider-Storage/doc/howto/nginx.md

 # NGINX

-Installing and configuring NGINX will allow you to enable HTTPS, HTTP/2 as well as greater flexibilty around HTTP routing.
+Installing and configuring NGINX will allow you to enable HTTPS, HTTP/2 as well as greater flexibility around HTTP routing.

 ## Install dependencies